 - Chickpea – the recipe use 1 can of drained, pat dried chickpeas.
 One can of chickpeas, also called garbanzo beans, weight 400g/15oz, including the chickpea liquid.
 However, this chickpea cookie recipe does not use the chickpea water, so you need 1 cup + 1/2 cup of canned chickpeas, about 250g.

 - Oat flour – make your own oat flour following my tutorial.
 Or almond flour would work too, but almond chickpea cookie dough makes cookies softer and fragile.
-Another option is spelt flour or even all-purpose flour would work too, though a little less healthy.
+Another option is spelt flour, or even all-purpose flour would work, though a little less healthy.

 - Regular peanut butter – no added sugar, no added oil.
 You can also use natural almond butter to decrease saturated fat or any nut butter you love, like cashew butter.

 - Maple syrup or any refined sugar-free liquid sweetener you like.
 My favorite options are agave syrup or coconut nectar.

-- Baking powder – some baking powders are not gluten-free so you can swap baking powder by half amount of baking soda.
+- Baking powder – some baking powders are not gluten-free, so you can swap baking powder with half the amount of baking soda.

 - Vanilla extract